 The Kids Ride Free (KRF) program allows students to ride for free on Metrobus, Metrorail, and the DC Circulator while traveling within the District.
-Please note that School Year 2021-2022 Kids Ride Free SmarTrip cards will remain valid through September 30, 2022.
-New cards for this school year will be distributed at your child’s school, or you can contact your school to request a card.
-Learn more about KRF from the DC Department of Transportation.
+Please note that School Year 2022-2023 Kids Ride Free SmarTrip cards will remain valid through September 30, 2023.
+New cards for School Year 2023-2024 will be distributed at your child’s school, or you can contact your school to request a card.
+Learn more about the Kids Ride Free program from the DC Department of Transportation.

 Every day counts!
 Regular school attendance is critical for academic success.
 Our goal is to ensure that every student attends school regularly and on time.
 Daily presence in school has a huge impact on a student’s academic success, starting in kindergarten and continuing through high school.
-Even as children grow older and more independent, families can play a key role in ensuring students get to school safely every day and understand why attendance is so important for success in school and life.
+Even as children grow older and more independent, families can play a key role in ensuring students understand why attendance is so important for success in school and life.

 Tracking Student Progress

 DCPS believes that grades support ongoing learning by providing timely feedback and informing personalized instruction while making a record of growth and development over students’ school career.
 Grades can include student engagement during class and group activities, practicing a skill learned during a lesson, and tests and quizzes to demonstrate mastery.

 You can utilize the DCPS Assessment Guide for Families as a resource to understand your student’s assessment results.